Duck Creek Blog

 How AI is Impacting the Insurance Industry

 In its earliest days, artificial intelligence (AI) was thought of as a dead-end technology, an invention that would never be adopted or used to its highest potential.
-That couldn’t be farther from the truth.
+As recent history tells us, that couldn’t be farther from the truth.

-Today, AI technologies are rapidly reshaping the way businesses operate across industries.
-In ours, AI in insurance is helping P&C insurers keep up with customer demands, operating requirements, and competitors.
+Today, AI technologies are reshaping the way businesses operate across industries.
+In ours, AI in insurance is helping insurance companies keep up with customer demands, operating requirements, and competitors.

 But how exactly do AI and insurance work together?